 Wooden Furniture Regulations

-The first step for importing wooden handicraft products from China is to check the USDA APHIS list of approved wooden handicraft manufacturers.
+If you are importing from China, the first step is to check the USDA APHIS list of approved manufacturers.

-Note that manufacturers are not considered approved until they have been added to the list.
-The list is maintained by the government of China as part of an agreement with the United States.
+Manufacturers are not considered approved until they have been added to the list, and you can’t import products from manufacturers that aren’t approved.
+The government of China maintains the list as part of an agreement with the United States.

-The approved manufacturers produce wooden furniture and other wood products according to requirements that have been agreed by the United States and China.
-This includes facility sanitation, pest control, materials quarantine, traceability, fumigation, and heat treatment requirements:
+The approved manufacturers produce wooden furniture and other wood products according to requirements that have been agreed upon by the United States and China.
+This includes:

 - Quarantine treatment to the wooden handicraft product

-To access ePermits, you must have a USDA eAuthentication account and it can be registered online.
-You will also need to provide some general information for the application of the permit.
+To obtain the permit, you must have a USDA eAuthentication account, which can be opened online.
+You need to provide some information during the permit application, including:

 - Product category